What are the best social media platforms for your business?

 Get people involved, tag yourself in locations, use hashtags, post a poll.

 Need help getting started?
-Check out this Instagram Story Beginner’s Guide.
+Check out this guide to Instagram Stories for business.

 Twitter used to be THE platform for small businesses, but it’s REALLY fast moving.